dscamiss/newt/README.md

 The implementation details primarily concern the Newton update, since directly computing $g''_t(\alpha_t)$ requires an expensive Hessian-vector product.
 To work around this, we must use an approximation.
-Our choice of approximation, compared with the one in [1], is described [here](https://dscamiss.github.io/blog/posts/newton-like-method/).
+Our choice of approximation, together with a comparison to the approximation in [1], is described [here](https://dscamiss.github.io/blog/posts/newton-like-method/).

 # Installation